-T., D.2 Key risks specific to the - The Fund is exposed to macroeconomic fluctuations.
-Fund - Subject to the completion of the Merger and the Combined Offering, the Fund will take over BOF, established in 2010, whose property portfolio will be a seed portfolio of the Fund.
-The Fund itself has no operating history. - Financial risks related to the euro area and its member states may affect the Fund's operating environment. - The successful implementation of Fund's investment strategy is subject to risks such as limited availability of attractive commercial properties for sale, unfavourable economic terms of potential investment targets, intensive competition among investors for high quality properties and inability to raise debt financing at attractive terms.
-The past performance of the Management Company is not a guarantee of the future performance of the Fund. - Newly acquired real estate assets could require unforeseen investments and/or demonstrate lower than expected performance and financial returns. - The Fund will incur the burden of ownership, which includes the paying of expenses, taxes, maintaining such property and any improvements thereon and ultimately disposing of such property. - If a tenant leaves, there is a risk that a new tenant may not be found at the equivalent economic terms or at all for some time.
-There is also a risk that a tenant may not pay rent on time or at all. - Increased competition in property industry may require the Fund to invest in upgrading its properties and offer rent discounts to attract tenants. - A fair value of the Fund's property portfolio is subject to fluctuations. - Real estate investments are relatively illiquid. - The Fund employs a significant financial leverage when acquiring properties which also leads to interest rate risk and refinancing risk. - The Fund may to a limited extent invest in development projects which typically involve greater risks than fully-developed properties. - Performance of the Fund will depend on the Management Company's execution of the Fund's investment policy. - Fund's insurance policies could be inadequate to compensate for losses associated with damage to its property assets, including loss of rent. - Fund's properties could be subject to unidentified technical problems which could require significant capital investments. - Risk of changes in legislation and taxes. - The Fund may be drawn into legal disputes with tenants or counterparties in real estate transactions. - Use of external service providers involve risks related to the quality of services and their cost. - The Fund could be held liable for environmental damage incurred in a property owned by the Fund. - Potential damage to Fund's reputation could affect its ability to attract and retain tenants at its properties as well as Management Company's ability to retain personnel.
-D.3 Key risks specific to - Investors may lose the value of their entire investment in the Fund. securities - There is no guarantee that an active trading market for the Units will develop or be sustained. - The Offer Price may not be representative of the Unit market price after the listing.
-Investors that acquire the Units in the Offering may not be able to resell them in the secondary market at or above the Offer Price. - Potential future issuances of new Units could lead to dilution of unitholders holdings in the Fund and reduction in earnings per unit. - Once the lockup period for existing unitholders of BOF ends, they may sell their Units in the market which could potentially suppress the Unit market price. - The Fund may become subject to regulatory or legal proceedings in relation to registration, admission or qualification requirements or other restrictions that an issuance of units is subject to. - Court proceedings in Estonia and enforcement of judgements by foreign courts in Estonia may be more complicated or expensive than in investor's home country. - The tax consequences for the Swedish Unit-holders would depend on the assets directly held by the Fund and will vary over time if the Fund's assets change. - Neither the payment of future dividends, nor their size are guaranteed. - The need to comply with additional laws, rules and requirements arising from the public 1 - The need to comply with additional laws, rules and requirements ansing from the public i
+D.2 Key risks specific to the Fund The Fund is exposed to macroeconomic fluctuations.
+The successful implementation of Fund's investment strategy is subject to risks such as limited availability of attractive commercial properties for sale, unfavourable economic terms of potential investment targets, intensive competition among investors for high quality properties and inability to raise debt financing at attractive terms.
+The Fund has a limited past performance, whereas also past performance is not a guarantee of the future performance of the Fund.
+Newly acquired real estate assets could require unforeseen investments and/or demonstrate lower than expected performance and financial returns.
+If a tenant leaves, there is a risk that a new tenant may not be found at the equivalent economic terms or at all for some time.
+There is also a risk that a tenant may not pay rent on time or at all.
+Increased competition in property industry may require the Fund to invest in upgrading its properties and offer rent discounts to attract tenants.
+A fair value of the Fund's property portfolio is subject to fluctuations.
+The Fund employs a significant financial leverage when acquiring properties which also leads to interest rate risk and refinancing risk.
+The Fund may to a limited extent invest in development projects which typically involve greater risks than fully-developed properties.
+Fund's insurance policies could be inadequate to compensate for losses associated with damage to its property assets, including loss of rent.
+Fund's properties could be subject to unidentified technical problems which could require significant capital investments.
+The Fund may be drawn into legal disputes with tenants or counterparties in real estate transactions.
+Use of external service providers involve risks related to the quality of services and their D.3 Key risks specific to securities Investors may lose the value of their entire investment in the Fund.
+There is no guarantee that an active trading market for the Units will develop or be sustained.
+The Offer Price may not be representative of the Unit market price after the listing.
+Investors that acquire the Units in the Offering may not be able to resell them in the secondary market at or above the Offer Price.
+Potential future issuances of new Units could lead to dilution of unitholders holdings in the

+- Fund and reduction in earnings per unit.
+Court proceedings in Estonia and enforcement of judgements by foreign courts in Estonia may be more complicated or expensive than in investor's home country. - The tax consequences for the Swedish Unit-holders would depend on the assets directly held by the Fund and will vary over time if the Fund's assets change. - Neither the payment of future dividends, nor their size are guaranteed. - Dual listing on Nasdaq Stockholm and Nasdaq Tallinn may entail logistic and technical issues for Unit-holders who have their Units held with Euroclear Sweden.
+The Nasdaq Tallinn and the Nasdaq Stockholm have different characteristics as well as liquidity and as a result of these differences, the trading price of the Units may not be the same at any given time.